Moore-Lab/SiPM-Scanning/README.md

 int_keithley
 - Initializing a serial connection with Keithley 6487 (picoammeter)
 - In my setup, I used this to bias the SiPM and measure the current of the calibrated photodiode
+- Uses SCPI

 int_siglent
-- Initializing a serial connection with Siglent (digital multimeter)
+- Initializing a serial connection with Siglent SDM3045X (digital multimeter)
 - In my setup, I used this to measure the current of the SiPM
+- Uses SCPI

 raster_scan
 - This will do a raster scan of the SiPM, taking both current measurements